tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 ```

 as:
-> the sort of a list where we take the first element as the 'pivot' and everything after the list as 'rest' is
+> the sort of a list where we take the first element as the “pivot” and everything after the list as “rest” is
 > everything that is below pivot in rest,
 > concatenated with a list containing just the pivot,
 > concatenated with everything that is above pivot in rest.